Yejashi/obsidianNotes/Research/LLVM/General Knowledge/Structure of a Compiler.md

 The used variables in the expression must be declared with the keyword, with.
 This program is compiled into an application that asks the user for the values of the a and b variables and prints the result.

+### Formalism for specifying the syntax of a programming language